 After you install AD Helper, you can use AD Helper to install Host Sensors on Windows hosts in your Active Directory domain.

-- Log in to the TDR web UI as a user with Operator credentials.
+- Log In to the TDR Web UI as an Administrator or Analyst.

 - Select Devices > Hosts.